Location: Morgan University Center, Room 206

 The vision of University Recreation is to provide the APSU community with opportunities to develop and enhance all aspects of wellness through quality recreational programs and services.

 The Foy Fitness and Recreation Center is open to students, faculty, staff, alumni and community members and offers a variety of informal, educational, and competitive activities to meet and expand the interests of our constituents.
 We regularly facilitate wellness workshops, organize intramural sports leagues and tournaments, and help students establish sport clubs.
 Our group fitness schedule is exceptionally diverse, including dance, mind/body and general fitness classes for all abilities.
 For those looking for a more specialized fitness program, patrons can request sessions with one of our certified Personal Trainers.
 University Recreation is proud to now offer adaptive resources at the Foy Fitness and Recreation Center, and we strongly believe everyone should be able to participate in physical and recreation activities.
 Along with our handicap accessible entrance, elevator and locker rooms we offer a variety of services and equipment to meet your fitness needs.
-Govs Outdoors (GO) takes activities off-campus to great state and regional locations.
-Housed in the new Govs Outdoors Center, located at the front of the Foy Fitness and Recreation Center, GO will provide camping equipment, canoe and other rentals for personal outdoor pursuits as well as offer outdoor clinics and workshops.
-Since 2008 our Jr. Govs Camp caters to our prospective college students ages 5 to 12 and recently added Govs Outdoors Teen Camp for ages 12-15.
-We offer a variety of activities for 8 weeks in the summer from 7am to 530pm; Monday - Friday.
-Operating hours, facility reservation/rental information, personal training details, a full group fitness schedule, dates and times for specific events and other information can be found on our, apsu.edu/recreation, or call us at (931) 221-7564 for more information.
+Adventure recreation takes activities off-campus to great state and regional locations and provides camping equipment rental to patrons who prefer independent ventures.
+Since 2008 our Jr. Govs Camp caters to our prospective college students ages 5 to 14 years old.
+We offer a variety of activities for 10 weeks in the summer from 7am to 530pm; Monday-Friday.
+Operating hours, facility reservation/rental information, personal training details, a full group fitness schedule, dates and times for specific events and other information can be found on our website at www.apsu.edu/recreation, or call us at (931) 221-7564 for more information.

 Participation in all activities is voluntary, and each individual assumes the associated risks.
 Participants are strongly urged to consult a physician prior to engaging in any activity, and health and medical insurance are strongly recommended as well.